cloudnative-pg/cloudnative-pg/docs/src/kubernetes_upgrade.md

     by the operator - not the PostgreSQL data directory.

 !!!
 Important
-    `PodDisruptionBudget` management is can be disabled by setting the `.spec.enablePDB` field to `false`.
+    `PodDisruptionBudget` management can be disabled by setting the `.spec.enablePDB` field to `false`.
 In that case, the operator won't create `PodDisruptionBudgets` and will delete them if they were previously created.